Interdisciplinary Science and Technology Building 12, located on ASU's Polytechnic campus.

 Sangram Redkar – robotics, dynamics and control

-Thomas Sugar – human-robot integration, exoskeletons, robotics
+Thomas Sugar – human-robot integration, exoskeletons and robotics

 Jerry Gintz – industrial automation, robotics in manufacturing